VisionSensor Linux 2025-09-19

 MAKE_SD.sh

-Installs the Linux image on a µSD card by using a card reader.
-After starting the VisionSensor with the prepared card, the device will install the new system and boot automatically into the installed system.
+Install the Linux image on a µSD card by using a card reader.

 The recovery packages and tar.gz images provided by IMAGO have a unique version number which is part of the file name.